thosgood/this-weeks-finds/markdown/week10.md

 on the light side, and then note some interesting progress on the Vassiliev invariant scene.

-1) Beyond Einstein - is space loopy? by Marcia Bartusiak, Discover, April 1993.
+1) "Beyond Einstein - is space loopy?" by Marcia Bartusiak, _Discover_, April 1993.

 In the airport in Montreal I ran into this article, which was the cover